 A wood fence is a great choice if you want to mark your yard’s perimeter, keep animals and kids safe, or add privacy and beauty to your yard.
 But what do you do if your wood fence becomes a leaning fence?
 It’s important to understand why wood fences lean and what to do about it.

 Why Wood Fences Lean

-- Rotten or shifting fence posts.
+1. Rotten or shifting fence posts

-- Bad weather can also cause fence posts to shift and rot.
-This is common during and after a rainy season or with a combination of severe rain and aggressive wind.
+- Bad weather can cause even quality fence posts to shift.
+This is especially common during and after a rainy season or with a combination of severe rain and aggressive wind.
 If the posts have shifted, the solution may be as easy as buying a replacement picket for a few bucks at the hardware store, standing the fence up straight, and re-cementing the posts.

 2. Shallow fence posts are a sure recipe for a leaning fence

 Good, sturdy fences are made of more than just what you can see.
 The posts underneath the fence are every bit as important as the beautiful fence seen above ground.
 If posts aren’t installed deep enough, your fence will likely fall over.
 Fence posts are the anchors for a strong, structurally sound fence that will stand against high winds, storms, and excess ground moisture.